uni-medical/SAM-Med3D/readme.md

 ## 💬 Discussion Group
 <p align="center"><img width="300" alt="image" src="assets/QRcode.jpg"></p>

+BTW, welcome to follow our [Zhihu official account](https://www.zhihu.com/people/gmai-38), we will share more information on medical imaging there.

 ## 🙏 Acknowledgement
 - We thank all medical workers and dataset owners for making public datasets available to the community.
 - Thanks to the open-source of the following projects:
   - [Segment Anything](https://github.com/facebookresearch/segment-anything) &#8194;
   - [SAM-Med2D](https://github.com/OpenGVLab/SAM-Med2D/tree/main)

 ## 👋 Hiring & Global Collaboration
 - **Hiring:** We are hiring researchers, engineers, and interns in General Vision Group, Shanghai AI Lab.
 If you are interested in Medical Foundation Models and General Medical AI, including designing benchmark datasets, general models, evaluation systems, and efficient tools, please contact us.